Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 ```

-The API for cluster edition does not change at all, except that you pass in a list of hostnames as a parameter for MininetCluster.
-To see this, check out mininet/examples/clusterdemo.py
+The API for cluster edition does not change at all, except that you pass in a list of hostnames as a parameter for `MininetCluster`.
+To see this, check out `mininet/examples/clusterdemo.py`.

 <a name=placement></a>